byteKnight2010/CubeRun-Monogame/README.md

 ---

-## Planned Features (By next Update ideally):
+## Planned Features/Fixes (By next Update):
-- Overworld
+- Resolve issues in Letterboxing
-- Finish Spring
+- Decide final tile-size, and if smaller: Render to small target and scale-up each draw frame
-- Player powers: Invincibility, Sprinting, Honey, Auto-Move
+- Finalize template-conversion across all TMX maps
-- Upgrade the TMX loader for less reliance on LINQ and improve efficiency
+- Add large/small powerups